haoranhfut/FF-GAN/readme.md

 ### Acknowlegement
-The pre-process data and code borrows heavily from [Attn-GAN](https://github.com/taoxugit/AttnGAN), we apprecite the authors for sharing their codes and data.
+The pre-process data and code borrows heavily from [Attn-GAN](https://github.com/taoxugit/AttnGAN) and [DM-GAN](https://github.com/MinfengZhu/DM-GAN), we apprecite the authors for sharing their codes and data.